Close

 • Through dedication, and a newly-found passion, the community has become increasingly proud of their heritage and landscapes.

-• Share Wood has motivated changes for the future that will have a positive impact on the people, environment and wildlife.
+• Share Wood motivated changes for the future that will have a positive impact on the people, environment and wildlife.

 The members of both Share Wood groups managed their woodlands with the following priorities;